WDD-CODER/Sprint2/README.md

 Make it so that if a button is not available for whatever reason, once User hover on it, it will show red instead of green

+The fun family in the phone is different from the fun family in my computer.
+It's better.

+Make sure border-line disappears After user done Entering text